Polyethylene Glycol 3350 (MiraLAX®) for Dogs and Cats

 - Veterinary formulations: None

-Uses of Polyethylene glycol 3350 for Dogs and Cats
+Uses of Miralax for Cats and Dogs

-- Polyethylene glycol 3350 is used to stimulate bowel movements in animals with constipation or when there is a need to empty the large intestine such as before a diagnostic procedure to examine the intestine.
+- Polyethylene glycol 3350 is used to stimulate bowel movements in animals with constipation or when there is a need to empty the large intestine, such as before a diagnostic procedure to examine the intestine.

 Precautions and Side Effects